-A data table is closed in the same way as for any CICS file, by one of the following methods:
+A data table is closed in the same way as for any CICS file.

+Use one of the following methods:

-- explicitly, by a CEMT or EXEC CICS request issued by the user - implicitly, when CICS is shutdown normally
+- Explicitly, by a CEMT or EXEC CICS request issued by the user. - Implicitly, when CICS is shutdown normally.

 All the rules and options for closing a CICS file also apply to a data table.
 In particular: